The docs feature provides users with a way to organize Markdown files in a hierarchical format.

 For docs that have collapsible categories, you may want more fine-grain control over certain categories.
 If you want specific categories to be always expanded, you can set

 If you only want the documentation feature, you can run your Docusaurus 2 site without a landing page and display your documentation page as the index page instead.

-To enable docs-only mode, set the
+To enable docs-only mode, set the docs plugin

 You should delete the existing homepage at

 ./src/pages/index.js, or else there will be two files mapping to the same route!